bcronje/docs/docs/getting-started/define-policy.md

     In a partially connected mesh, only specific systems connect to one another.

-    Here we'll define a policy that connects systems tagged with `org.workstations` to systems tagged with `org.servers`.
+    Here we'll define a policy that connects systems tagged with ==org.workstations== to systems tagged with ==org.servers==.
 Connectivity is established between the left and right sides of the policy (`Sender` to `Receiver`) but not between systems on the same side.

     1. In the Portal, navigate to the `Policies` page.
     2. Select the `Create a new policy` button and describe the new Policy as `Server Access`
-    3. Add the `org.workstations` Tag to the Sender side of the policy.
+    3. Add the ==org.workstations== Tag to the Sender side of the policy.
-    4. Add the `org.servers` Tag to the Receiver side of the policy.
+    4. Add the ==org.servers== Tag to the Receiver side of the policy.
     5. Save the policy.

         ![Illustration of how tags are applied to systems](/images/quick-start/policy-partially-connected-mesh.png)